NormalGuyinItaly/Dabloon-Bank/README.md

 - You can give only the max of 100 Dabloons per video
 - You can't give Dabloons you don't have
-- If someone breaks the rules, report them to the Dabloon Police officers
+- If someone breaks the rules, report them to the Dabloon Police officers file will be updated soon so don't download yet